-Continuing your 5-day Algarve itinerary, you can stop by at Praia do Beliche, yet another stunning beach with crystalline water, on your way to Sagres town.
+Continuing your Algarve itinerary for 5 days, you can stop by at Praia do Beliche, yet another stunning beach with crystalline water, on your way to Sagres town.

-In Sagres you can visit Sagres Fortress (Sagres’s Castle), see the fishing harbor, have lunch in the center, go for a walk along the coast, take a surfing lesson or drive through the deserted Vicentine Coast Natural Park up to the Praia Da Bordeira or Praia do Amado.
+In Sagres, you can visit Sagres Fortress (Sagres’s Castle), see the fishing harbour, have lunch in the centre, go for a walk along the coast, take a surfing lesson or drive through the deserted Vicentine Coast Natural Park up to the Praia Da Bordeira or Praia do Amado.

 If you’re staying in Lagos and don’t want to drive, you can take this Wild and Wonderful West Coast Full-Day Tour.

 I really liked visiting Sagres and the Cape of Saint Vincent, and I think that this is the best way to finish your 5 days in Algarve.